heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 #### Windows

-{Explain the enviroment setup for Windows computers.}
+{Explain the enviroment setup for Windows computers.
+Include a link to an external page for troubleshooting.}

 #### Mac

-{Explain the enviroment setup for Mac computers.}
+{Explain the enviroment setup for Mac computers.
+Include a link to an external page for troubleshooting.}

 #### Linux

-{Explain the enviroment setup for Linux operating system.}
+{Explain the enviroment setup for Linux operating system.
+Include a link to an external page for troubleshooting.}

 ### Coding practices